 About

-The author of five books including the Anthology Trilogy and the highly-regarded short piece, “Bring in the Gladiators,” and the creator, writer, and producer of the pioneering and critically-acclaimed Welcome to the Machine podcast, Glen Hines was born and raised in Houston, Texas, and graduated from George Washington University School of Law in Washington, DC.
-His writing on military service, sports, current events, the outdoors, and the bright and dark sides of American culture has been published in various outlets, such as Sports Illustrated, Task and Purpose, the Human Development Project, Medium, and Amazon.
-The Welcome to the Machine podcast was featured on Apple Podcasts, Spotify, and Audible.
+The author of seven books - Document, Cloudbreak, Crossroads, Cathedrals in the Twilight, Of Time and Rivers, and the creator, producer, and author of the highly-acclaimed podcast Welcome to the Machine and the book on which it is based, he was born and raised in Houston, Texas, and graduated from George Washington University School of Law in Washington, DC.
+His writing on military service, sports, current events, the outdoors, and the bright and dark sides of American culture has been published in various outlets, such as Sports Illustrated, SI-The Cauldron, Task and Purpose, the Human Development Project and elsewhere.
+The Welcome to the Machine podcast was featured on Apple Podcasts, Spotify, Audible, Amazon Podcasts, and most other popular podcast platforms.

-The son of a professional athlete and a career English teacher, he began his writing career as a lawyer, working for a few years in a corporate legal department and law firm.
-Needing a greater challenge and seeking a higher calling, in 1997, he entered the United States Marine Corps as an officer and military lawyer.
-For over two decades, he has served in various roles as a prosecutor, appellate government counsel, terrorism prosecutor in Guantanamo Bay, Cuba, and military trial and appellate judge five different times.
-Now with over 25 years of service, he is a veteran of Operation Iraqi Freedom and Operation Enduring Freedom, having served overseas in Kuwait, Iraq, Kazakhstan, Tajikistan, Naval Station Bahrain, and elsewhere.
+The son of a professional athlete and a career high school English teacher, he began his writing career as a lawyer, working for a few years in a corporate legal department and law firm.
+Needing a greater challenge and seeking a higher calling, in 1997, he entered the United States Marine Corps as an officer and judge advocate.
+For over 27 years, he served in various roles as a prosecutor, appellate government counsel, terrorism prosecutor in Guantanamo Bay, Cuba, and a military trial and appellate judge five different times.
+Now retired, he is a veteran of Operation Iraqi Freedom and Operation Enduring Freedom, having served overseas in Kuwait, Iraq, Kazakhstan, Tajikistan, Naval Station Bahrain, and elsewhere.
 From 2000-2002 and 2012-2014, he also served two stints as a federal prosecutor with the U.S. Department of Justice.

 Other Works